carsontang/carsontang.github.io/notes.md

 * "How to Build a Great Bot" was the number one session at F8 2017.
 Companies want to make great bots!
 * Object recognition software that translates real-world objects into Simplified Chinese

+## Science
+### Deduction vs Induction
+Deduction is the formation of conclusion based on generally accepted statements or facts.
+In deduction, truth of the conclusion is guaranteed by truth of the statements or facts considered.
+Induction involves a generalized conclusion from particular instances.
+It involves an element of probability.
+For example, you observe that all CS majors work until 2am at the computer lab.
+You induce that all CS majors ever work until 2am at the computer lab.

+Given model ---> use deduction ---> expected data

+Inferred model <--- use induction <--- actual data

+Deduction reasons from the mind to the world.
+Induction reasons from the world to the mind.

 ## Software Development
 * Don't be afraid to read code, extract essentials, and never limit yourself!
 Be nimble in your thinking.